YoungProducer/web-rsync/README.md

 ## Requirements

 Currently works only on Linux and Mac.
-The required libraries for linus are listed in `postinstall.sh` in scripts
+The required libraries for linux are listed in `postinstall.sh` in scripts

 ## Installation